Meet the inventor

 In addition to the above, Mr. Matteson co-founded the Earthquake Bracing Academy, a non-profit organization established to teach effective earthquake strengthening methods.
 He also presents training sessions to private home inspectors on what to look for in earthquake retrofit systems.

-Mr. Matteson has crawled under hundreds of houses in the SF Bay Area, and has been called as far south as San Diego by clients who would trust no one else to engineer the retrofit system for their house.
+Mr. Matteson has crawled under hundreds of houses in the SF Bay Area, and has been called as far away as San Diego by clients who would trust no one else to engineer the retrofit system for their house.

 The idea for SkinnyBraces began to form in 2011, and gradually—after thousands of hours of analysis and design, dozens of tests, and two US patents—evolved to the current system.
+We continue to refine the SkinnyBrace system and are currently designing further improvements to be tested soon.